 No Water, Now What?
 27 Tips to Prepare for a Water Outage

 When disaster strikes and there’s no water coming out of the tap, don’t get left high and dry.
-Instead, follow our advice on storing water so you’ll always have an immediate reserve.
+Instead, follow our advice on storing water so you’ll always have an immediate reserve during a water outage.

 First off, be sure to store your water supply in a cool, dark place.
 Heat and sunlight can degrade water quality.
 Plus, go check out these 40 first-time homeowner pitfalls to avoid!

 Food Safe Containers

 Store water in a food-safe container during a water outage.
 Water doesn’t have an expiration date, but it can become unsafe to drink if it’s not stored properly.
 For long-term storage of large quantities of water, food-grade plastic is the gold standard.
 In a last-minute stock-up for shortterm storage, the gold standard changes to anything that’s clean.
 In this case, use a method of purification if there’s any suspicion that your water may be unsafe to drink.

 >Consider specialized water storage containers, such as the WaterBrick ($35 each).
 Made for potable water or food, these food-grade containers have a tight seal and stack like blocks for easy storage.

 Don’t Store Plastic Water Containers Directly on a Concrete Floor

 The chemicals used in concrete—not to mention oil spills on a garage floor—can leach nasty chemicals into your water supply, giving it a bad taste or making it unsafe to drink during a water outage.
 Store your plastic containers on cardboard or on a wooden pallet.

 Buy a water bladder to put in your tub.
 The WaterBOB ($35) holds 100 gallons of water for drinking.
 Just set it in your tub, wrap the spout around the faucet and fill it up.